 As you're wheeled into a hospital operating room, you may notice that the nurses and doctors are wearing face masks and plastic eyeglasses, as well as paper caps, gowns, and booties over their shoes.
 Patients are vulnerable to infection during an operation, so this protective gear lowers the chance of infection while you're in the operating room.

-The nurse or technician will then place monitoring equipment (sticker-like patches) on your skin to measure your heart rate and blood pressure at regular intervals
+The nurse or technician will then place monitoring equipment, such as sticker-like patches on your skin to measure your heart rate, and an inflatable cuff on your arm to check blood pressure at regular intervals.

 Sometimes medical and nursing students observe surgeries, so don't be surprised if doctors and nurses aren't the only people in the room.